-Woodward Academy - An all male program that offers three different programs to serve youth with a variety of specific treatment needs.
+Woodward Academy - A program that offers three different programs to serve youth with a variety of specific treatment needs.
 There is a 90 day highly structured boot camp, community residential program for youth that need a longer stay and a program for males in need of sexual offender treatment.